florenceltf/etched/content/selected-works/kew-gardens-apartments.md

 ---
 category: Residential
 title: Kew Gardens Apartments
-year: "2020"
+year: "2016 — 2019"
-client: Client
+client: Private
-collaborators: Collaborator
+collaborators: Millieu Property, Sandy Builders
 description: Insert a beautiful little description here about Kew Gardens Apartments.
 body: "When a site is zoned mixed use, the response is to build residences  \nor commercial tenancies or some proportion of each type – this project allows for both uses to